morris-lab/CellOracle/docs/index.rst

 .. warning::
    CellOracle is still under development.
 It is a beta version.
 Functions in this package may change in the future release.

+News
+====

+- 7/16/2021: We overhauled our documentation and tutorial codes.
+Please re-download tutorial notebooks if you have old one.
+Also, we are updating CellOracle frequently.
+Please install the latest version of CellOracle if you have an old version.
+The latest version is 0.7.1.

 Contents
 ========